 Ohio Virtual Academy

-- The teacher population of 216 teachers has grown by 16% over five school years.
+- The teacher population of 208 teachers has stayed relatively flat over five school years.

 |School Type||Charter School|